ngx-formly/ngx-formly/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-angular2-formly is an Angular 2 module which has a Components to help customize and render JavaScript/JSON configured forms.
+@ngx-formly is an Angular module which has a Components to help customize and render JavaScript/JSON configured forms.
 The `formly-form` Component and the `FormlyConfig` service are very powerful and bring unmatched maintainability to your application's forms.